-CSD1100 Introduction to Communication Sciences and Disorders (4)

-CSD1010 Introduction to American Sign Language (4)

-CSD2010 Intermediate American Sign Language (4)

-CSD3010 Advanced American Sign Language (4)

-CSD3050 Deaf Culture (4)

-Applied Psychology

-Bachelor of Arts

-This major is only offered on the George Williams College campus.
+CSD1100 Introduction to Communication Sciences and Disorders (4) CSD1010 Introduction to American Sign Language (4) CSD2010 Intermediate American Sign Language (4) CSD3010 Advanced American Sign Language (4) CSD3050 Deaf Culture (4) Applied Psychology Not accepting students at this time.
+Bachelor of Arts This major is only offered on the George Williams College campus.
 Psychology is the scientific study of the mind and behavior.
 The applied psychology major emphasizes the theories and principles of psychology and how they can be utilized in real world settings.
 The program prepares students for a wide range of immediate employment opportunities in psychology-related fields, such as human services, business, or research settings.
-The major is also an excellent preparation for graduate study in a variety of areas, including psychology, business, education,

-social work and law.
+The major is also an excellent preparation for graduate study in a variety of areas, including psychology, business, education, social work and law.
 Applied psychology students will complete eight credit hours of internship, which provides them an opportunity to apply knowledge and skills in a safe and supportive environment, to develop networks and mentoring relationships, to appraise and calculate future vocational plans, and to gain work experience.
 The program offers great flexibility for personalizing the major with many course combination offerings.
 Applied psychology majors can choose to emphasize a human services or industrial/organizational (business and workplace psychology) application.
 Those who choose a human services emphasis can take courses that concentrate on counseling, human development, abnormal psychology, personality, and assessment.
 They may prefer an internship at a mental health clinic, counseling center, camp, or correctional facility.
 Students who choose an industrial/organizational emphasis can take courses that emphasize learning, decision making and judgment, motivation, cognitive psychology, and social psychology.
 They may prefer an internship in a business, corporate, or research setting.
 All applied psychology students will learn research and statistical skills, experience designing and running experiments, learn about psychological assessment, and take part in an individual senior capstone project.

-Required Discipline Courses: 41 semester hours

-PSY1100 General Psychology (4)

-PSY2250 Introduction to Applied Psychology (4)

-SOC1100 Introduction to Society (4)

-PSY3700 Clinical and Counseling Psychology (4)

-OR

-PSY3470 Industrial/Organizational Psychology (4)

-PSY3500 Research and Statistical Methods (4)

-PSY3520 Experimental Psychology (4)

-PSY3800 Pre-Practicum (1)

-PSY4520 Psychological Assessment (4)

-PSY3940/4940 Internship in Psychology (8)

-PSY4700 Contemporary Issues in Psychology (Senior Capstone) (4)

-Art

-Bachelor of Arts

-The art major is designed to help students develop as artists and scholars, and the program emphasizes the integration of making and meaning.
-Students begin by gaining familiarity with materials and methods of art-making and then learn to experiment and take risks as part of the art-making process.
-Independent projects ask

-students to combine methods of art-making with critical thinking about the world.
-In this way, students learn to manipulate form and content in order to locate and convey personal subject matter in their work.
-Courses in art history further emphasize the ways historical, cultural, and interpretive contexts influence how meaning is revealed in the visual arts.

-All art majors will have regular portfolio reviews.
-Transfer students or students entering the program after their sophomore year, are required to do a portfolio review before enter the program.
-Faculty will offer suggestions on the student's work and recommendations toward future work.

-Required Courses: 40 semester hours

-ART2100 Introduction to Drawing (4)

-OR

-ART2120 Figure Drawing (4)

-ART2510 Introduction to Painting (4)

-ART2610 Introduction to Sculpture (4)

-ART2670 Introduction to Digital Photography (4)

-ART2500 Art History: Prehistoric to Medieval (4)

-ART2600 Art History: Renaissance to Contemporary (4)

-ART4910 Senior Seminar Preparation (2)

-ART4920 Senior Seminar (2)

-Selected Courses:

-Select 12 semester hours from any courses with an ART designation, 12 hours of which must be at the 3000-level or higher.
-Bilingual/English as a Second Language Education Minor 20-22 semester hours The minor in bilingual and/or English as a Second Language (ESL) education prepares teacher candidates to meet the academic and linguistic needs of English Language Learners (ELLs) in their classrooms.
+Required Discipline Courses: 41 semester hours PSY1100 General Psychology (4) PSY2250 Introduction to Applied Psychology (4) SOC1100 Introduction to Society (4) PSY3700 Clinical and Counseling Psychology (4) OR PSY3470 Industrial/Organizational Psychology (4) PSY3500 Statistics in the Behavioral Sciences (4) PSY3520 Research Methods in Psychology (4) PSY3800 Pre-Practicum (1) PSY4520 Psychological Assessment (4) PSY3940/4940 Internship in Psychology (8) PSY4700 Contemporary Issues in Psychology (Senior Capstone) (4) Bilingual/English as a Second Language Education Minor 20-22 semester hours The minor in bilingual and/or English as a Second Language (ESL) education prepares teacher candidates to meet the academic and linguistic needs of English Language Learners (ELLs) in their classrooms.
 Candidates do not need to be bilingual to seek an ESL endorsement.
 This minor is designed to prepare candidates to meet state requirements for a bilingual and/or ESL endorsement at the elementary or secondary level.
 This makes the minor an endorsement program.
 It will also enable teacher candidates to enter the work force with a bilingual and/or ESL endorsement in addition to their elementary or secondary education licensure.
 The coursework meets the Illinois State Board of Education (ISBE) requirements for the endorsement needed to work in a Preschool and/or a K-12 setting for ELLs.
 Candidates who speak a target language will qualify for the bilingual endorsement after passing the Illinois Target Language Proficiency Test in their target language.
 Required Courses: 18 semester hours EDU2110 Foundations for ESL and Bilingual Education (2) EDU2140 Assessment of English Learners (4) EDU3120 Methods and Materials for Teaching ESL (4) EDU3170 Methods and Materials for Teaching in Bilingual Programs (4) EDU3510 Cross Cultural Studies for Teaching ELLs/SPED3510 Diversity Studies for Teaching ELLs and Students with Disabilities (4) Choose one of the following: